Business

 The global chatbot market is forecast to grow at 37.11% from 2017 to 2021, but it may not last long after that as new technologies take center stage.

-Analysts expect that the Compound Annual Growth Rate (CAGR) of the global chatbot market will rise 37.11% over the next four years based on the current revenue generated from chatbot sales, according to report by Research and Markets.
+Analysts expect that the Compound Annual Growth Rate (CAGR) of the global chatbot market will rise 37.11% over the next four years based on the current revenue generated from chatbot sales, according to a report by Research and Markets.

 For the time being, chatbots are a hot commodity for businesses and can provide a gateway to valuable conversations and increased interaction speed.